Advertising

 Festival on the Niger

-Music and dance festival at Segou.
+Art, music and dance festival at the city of Segou.

 Mamadou Diabate